Moa were large to very large birds that lived exclusively in New Zealand. They became extinct less than 600 years ago.

 During the first century or so after their arrival in New Zealand from Polynesia (around 1250–1300 CE), Māori extensively hunted moa as a ready source of food.
 Hundreds of archaeological sites ranging from single-kill locations to vast middens up to 100 hectares across have shown the great significance of moa in their diet.
 Moa bones were carved into fish hooks and pendants, and the skins and feathers were made into clothing.

 In the archaeological record, Māori use of moa began about 650–700 years ago, but moa remains do not appear in middens later than 1550 CE.
-There have been a number of claimed historic sightings of the bird, but none held up to scrutiny.
-Having survived in New Zealand for millennia, with only the giant eagle as a predator, moa were almost certainly extinct by the time of European colonisation, in the early 1800s.
+There have been a number of claimed historic sightings of the bird, but none stood up to scrutiny.
+Having survived in New Zealand for millennia, with only the giant eagle as a predator, moa were almost certainly extinct by the time of European colonisation in the early 1800s.
 Direct hunting and the modification of their habitat led to their rapid demise.

 Perhaps because the bird had long disappeared, the name ‘moa’ does not appear to have been widely used by Māori by the time Europeans arrived, and there were few traditional stories about them.
 The name was first heard by the missionaries William Williams and William Colenso on the East Coast in January 1838, and thereafter became commonly used.